isc-projects/bind9/doc/notes/notes-current.rst

 Security Fixes
 ~~~~~~~~~~~~~~

+-  To prevent exhaustion of server resources by a maliciously configured
+   domain, the number of recursive queries that can be triggered by a
+   request before aborting recursion has been further limited.
+Root and
+   top-level domain servers are no longer exempt from the
+   ``max-recursion-queries`` limit.
+Fetches for missing name server
+   address records are limited to 4 for any domain.
+This issue was
+   disclosed in CVE-2020-8616.
+[GL #1388]

 -  Replaying a TSIG BADTIME response as a request could trigger an
    assertion failure.
 This was disclosed in CVE-2020-8617.
 [GL #1703]